 Once the EC2 had been created, make sure to terminate the EC2 and deregister the AMI in the same order.
 If the EC2 instance is running, then the corresponding AMI cannot be deregistered.
 The AMI takes storage space and if it is not deregistered/deleted, there is a cost associated with the same.

 So this is it guys, this brings us to the end of this article on How to Launch an EC2 Instance From a Custom AMI?
-In case if you wish to gain expertise in this subject, Edureka has come up with a curriculum which covers exactly, what you would need to crack the Solution Architect Exam!
-You can have a look at the course details for AWS Solution Architect training.
+In case if you wish to gain expertise in this subject, Edureka has come up with a curriculum that covers exactly, what you would need to crack the Solution Architect Exam!
+You can have a look at the course details for AWS Solutions Architect Certification.

 In case of any queries related to this blog, please feel free to put question in the comments section below and we would be more than happy to reply to you the earliest.